a-synchronous/rubico/README.md

 // { userId: 1, id: 5, title: 'laboriosam mollitia...', completed: false }
 ```

 Functional compositions with rubico are flexible, and apply sensibly to the full spectrum of vanilla JavaScript types.
-This kind of flexibility is rooted in mathematics and enabled by newer features of the ECMAScript language like `Symbol.iterator` and `Symbol.asyncIterator`.
+This kind of flexibility is rooted in mathematics and enabled by newer language features like `Symbol.iterator` and `Symbol.asyncIterator`.

 ```javascript
 import { pipe, map } from 'rubico'